 Why choose Livingstone on the Zambian side?

 - When the Zambezi River is in full flow (April/May) it is often the more popular side to view the Victoria Falls.
-You can get much closer to the Falls when you feel your way over the drenching crossing of Knife Edge bridge
+You can get much closer to the Falls.
+Especially when you feel your way over the drenching crossing of Knife Edge bridge

-- If you are there during the dry season, you can head down the steep path to the Boiling Pot, a vast whirlpool at Falls’s base
+- But if you are there during the dry season, you can head down the steep path to the Boiling Pot, a vast whirlpool at Falls’s base

-- Direct flight connections are much better.
-You can fly directly to Livingstone from Kruger Mpumalanga Airport in the Kruger, Cape Town in South Africa, and from Nairobi in Kenya.
+- Some of the direct flight connections are much better.
+You can fly directly to Livingstone from Kruger Mpumalanga Airport in the Kruger, (And also Cape Town and Nairobi in Kenya.
+But this is the case for the Zimbabwe side now as well.)
 Reduced time spent in airports changing flights is always a big plus!

 - If you want to get as close to the Victoria Falls as you possibly can, Livingstone Island is your best bet!
 It lies perched right on the very edge of Victoria Falls surrounded by a thundering mass of water.
 You can enjoy Livingstone Island Tours only from the Zambian side.